-The applications targeted by the center mainly concern critical mechanical systems and structures whose reliability has to be guaranteed in all circumstances.
-Accelerating the process for maturing special materials and processes for these applications is the central preoccupation of this center and its partners.
+The applications targeted by the competence center mainly concern critical mechanical systems and structures whose reliability has to be guaranteed in all circumstances.
+Accelerating the process for maturing special materials and processes for these applications is the central preoccupation of this competence center and its partners.

-The center’s strategy is to establish links between mechanical performance, microstructures and the parameters of processes.
+The competence center’s strategy is to establish links between mechanical performance, microstructures and the parameters of processes.
 The analysis of scale effects on the behavior of materials and structures is central to the strategy.
-Our activities are therefore directed increasingly to production, to the characterization of industrial demonstrators and to the development of simulation and modelization tools.
+Our activities are therefore directed increasingly to production, to the characterization of industrial demonstrators and to the development of simulation and modeling tools.

 - Deploy the industrial use of additive manufacturing processes for critical applications (primary aeronautical and spatial parts) through the understanding, mastering and reliability of the properties of materials inherited from the process parameters.
 The deployment involves establishing design rules and the development of in-situ control methods.